Tests & Procedures

 Cognitive tests are assessments providers use to help evaluate cognitive impairment associated with multiple neurological problems.
 We look at memory, problem solving, language and several other aspects during the testing.

 An Evoke Potential (EP) test records the electrical activity from the brain, spinal nerves or sensory receptors in response to a specific external stimulation.
 The three types of evoke potential tests are the Brainstem Auditory Evoke Response (BAER), the Visual Evoke Response (VER/VEP) and the Somatosensory Evoke Potential (SSER).
 Preparation for testing will be discussed when scheduling your appointment.
+This test is done at the hospital, not at our office.

 The Computed Tomography (CT) is a computer that converts two-dimensional x-ray cross-sectional images into three-dimensional slices of internal organs and soft tissue.
 Sometimes a special dye (contrast material) that contains iodine is injected intravenously during a CT scan.
 The dye makes blood vessels more visible on the images.
 This is known as CT angiography (CTA).
 Please notify staff if you have an allergy to iodine.
 Preparation for testing will be discussed when scheduling your appointment.
+This test is done at the hospital.

 An occipital nerve block is an injection given in the back of the head just above the neck.
 It’s used to treat chronic headaches.